cheshi-mantu/cm-raspi-manuals/src_md/raspi_docker_docker-compose.md

 That will install Docker on your system

-## Check Docker has ben installed and is able to work
+## Check Docker has been installed and is able to work
 ```
 docker version
 sudo docker run hello-world